dipakkhedkar1104/Restaurant-Management-System-/README.md

 <p>Nayana S</p>
 <p>Nandana S</p>
 <h2 >💻Introduction: </h2>
-Welcome to the Restaurant Management System project!
-This system aims to streamline the operations of restaurants, making it easier for restaurant owners and staff to manage orders, inventory, and customer information.
+<p>The Restaurant Management System Web Application is designed to streamline and optimize the operations of
+multiple restaurants, enhancing efficiency and customer experience.
+This system encompasses various modules to handle different aspects of restaurant management, including menu customization, food order and delivery management.
+The core features of the application include an user interface for customers to place orders seamlessly, real-time updates on order status, and integration with payment gateways for secure transactions.
+Additionally, the system offers tools for restaurant administrators to manage multiple restaurants, manage menus, order delivery and delivery person management.</p>

 ## Table of Contents